Typical values per 100g

 Carbohydrates 53.6g of which sugars 2.7g

-Turmeric, a natural product is often referred to as "Indian Saffron" and is part of the ginger family.
+Turmeric, a natural superfood is often referred to as "Indian Saffron" and is part of the ginger family.
 It's been widely used for centuries in herbal remedies and contains the active ingredient curcumin, giving turmeric its vibrant colour.

 A slightly peppery taste with a fragrance reminiscent of orange and ginger.
 It's a great spice to experiment with - use when baking bread, making sauces, stir into drinks and, of course, adding to your favourite curries!